garden-io/garden/docs/getting-started/quickstart.md

 garden deploy --sync
 ```

-This will build all the containers in this project with the [Garden Remote Container Builder](../garden-for/containers/using-remote-container-builder.md) and deploy them to your Kubernetes cluster.
-You can now visit the example project [via the link](http://vote.local.demo.garden/) output by Garden.
+This will build all the containers in this project with the [Remote Container Builder](../features/remote-container-builder.md) and deploy them to your Kubernetes cluster.
+You can then visit the example project [via the link](http://vote.local.demo.garden/) output by Garden.

 The quickstart also comes with some tests of the unit and end-to-end variety.
 To run your unit test, just run `test unit`.
 To run your end-to-end test, run `test e2e`.
 Easy!